MaysaOli/MaysaOli/README.md

 💻 IT Student: I'm at the beginning of my professional journey, focused on learning and growing in the tech field.

 🌐 Aspiring Developer: I have practical experience with HTML, CSS, JavaScript, PHP, and MySQL.
-Currently, I'm developing a support website for victims of violence as part of my integrative project and a weather research site where users can check the weather forecast for their cities.

 📚 Continuous Learning: I'm always eager to learn new things and improve, whether through courses, personal projects, or collaborative work.